The Beany Coffee

 The Beany Coffee is an fictional application where customers would like to order coffee in advance.
 The problem is when busy customers would wait in long lines in the mornings for their coffee order and sometimes be late to their final destination.
 This increases the customer's time waiting in long lines for their coffee, when they could be spending some time doing other things as they order online.
 The goal was to decrease the customer's time by creating an online application that allows them to order coffee in advance.

-Helping customers order coffee in advanced, which our app will solve the problem of allowing customers to order anytime without waiting in line at the coffee shop.”
+“Assisting customers in placing coffee orders in advance, our app addresses the issue of allowing them to order at any time without having to wait in line at the coffee shop.”

 Company: This is a fictional company to complete my Google UX course.
 The Beany Coffee is a coffee shop where customers can order coffee.
 They have been around since 2020.